pwmt/pwmt.github.io/content/projects/zathura/installation.md

     $ make
     $ make install

-For the installation of a file type plugin check the :doc:`plugins` section.
+For the installation of a file type plugin check the [plugins](../plugins) section.